Osiris: Mythology

-Plutarch recounts one version of the Osiris myth in which Set (Osiris' brother), along with the Queen of Ethiopia, conspired with 72 accomplices to plot the assassination of Osiris.
+Plutarch recounts one version of the Osiris myth in which Set (Osiris's brother), along with the Queen of Ethiopia, conspired with 72 accomplices to plot the assassination of Osiris.
 Set fooled Osiris into getting into a box, which Set then shut, sealed with lead, and threw into the Nile.
-Osiris' wife, Isis, searched for his remains until she finally found him embedded in a tamarisk tree trunk, which was holding up the roof of a palace in Byblos on the Phoenician coast.
+Osiris's wife, Isis, searched for his remains until she finally found him embedded in a tamarisk tree trunk, which was holding up the roof of a palace in Byblos on the Phoenician coast.
 She managed to remove the coffin and retrieve her husband's body.

 In one version of the myth, Isis used a spell to briefly revive Osiris so he could impregnate her.
 After embalming and burying Osiris, Isis conceived and gave birth to their son, Horus.
 Thereafter Osiris lived on as the god of the underworld.
 Because of his death and resurrection, Osiris was associated with the flooding and retreating of the Nile and thus with the yearly growth and death of crops along the Nile valley.

 Diodorus Siculus gives another version of the myth in which Osiris was described as an ancient king who taught the Egyptians the arts of civilization, including agriculture, then travelled the world with his sister Isis, the satyrs, and the nine muses, before finally returning to Egypt.
 Osiris was then murdered by his evil brother Typhon, who was identified with Set.
 Typhon divided the body into twenty-six pieces, which he distributed amongst his fellow conspirators in order to implicate them in the murder.
 Isis and Hercules (Horus) avenged the death of Osiris and slew Typhon.
-Isis recovered all the parts of Osiris' body, except the phallus, and secretly buried them.
+Isis recovered all the parts of Osiris's body, except the phallus, and secretly buried them.
 She made replicas of them and distributed them to several locations, which then became centres of Osiris worship.

 Worship

 Annual ceremonies were performed in honor of Osiris in various places across Egypt.
 Evidences of which were discovered during underwater archaeological excavations of Franck Goddio and his team in the sunken city of Thonis-Heracleion.
 These ceremonies were fertility rites which symbolised the resurrection of Osiris.
-Recent scholars emphasize "the androgynous character of [Osiris'] fertility" clear from surviving material.
-For instance, Osiris' fertility has to come both from being castrated/cut-into-pieces and the reassembly by female Isis, whose embrace of her reassembled Osiris produces the perfect king, Horus.
-Further, as attested by tomb-inscriptions, both women and men could syncretize (identify) with Osiris at their death, another set of evidence that underlines Osiris' androgynous nature.
+Recent scholars emphasize "the androgynous character of [Osiris's] fertility" clear from surviving material.
+For instance, Osiris's fertility has to come both from being castrated/cut-into-pieces and the reassembly by female Isis, whose embrace of her reassembled Osiris produces the perfect king, Horus.
+Further, as attested by tomb-inscriptions, both women and men could syncretize (identify) with Osiris at their death, another set of evidence that underlines Osiris's androgynous nature.